box-community/doc-gen-ai-workshop/README.md

     python src/merge_single_document.py
     ```

-    This script will merge the processed document data into a single PDF file using the Box API.
+    This script will merge the processed document data into a single PDF file using the Box Doc Gen.

 ## Additional Information